Estates General of 1560–1561: Political

-The sudden death of Henri II in 1559, meant that the King of France was now Francis II, a 15-year-old boy, technically old enough to rule without a regency, but lacking the will or constitution to do so.
+The sudden death of Henri II in 1559, meant that the King of France was now François II, a 15-year-old boy, technically old enough to rule without a regency, but lacking the will or constitution to do so.
 This created a situation of sharp contrast with the previous decade, where there was no longer a strong royal figure at the centre of the administration guiding policy.
 This crisis was only furthered more by his death in turn at the age of 16, to be succeeded by his minor brother Charles IX of France on 5 December 1560.
 This meant a formal regency would be required, which would require the approval of the estates general to be legal.
 The estates were thought to be preferential towards a regency under Antoine of Navarre so to head this off, Catherine made a deal with him by which he renounced his rights to the regency, in return for the position of Lieutenant General.

 Calling the Estates General

-In August 1560, in the wake of the Conspiracy of Amboise and Lyon, the Guise summoned an assembly of notables, composed of the leading aristocrats of the realm, with the exception of Antoine of Navarre and Louis, Prince of Condé who were conscious they would likely be arrested if they attended.
+In August 1560, in the wake of the Conspiracy of Amboise and Lyon, the Guise summoned an Assembly of Notables, composed of the leading aristocrats of the realm, with the exception of Antoine of Navarre and Louis, Prince of Condé who were conscious they would likely be arrested if they attended.
 At this assembly the 40 grandees announced a proposal for a package of reforms, for an Estates General to consider and concurrently called for a national religious council.
 The intention was for this estates general to convene at Meaux however with the rebellious atmosphere in the country, it was decided to move the location from this heart of French Protestantism to Orléans instead.
 The proposed start date being 10 December.

 Conde arrived at Orléans for the estates general on 30 October, and was promptly arrested, accused of involvement in Amboise and Lyon and sentenced to death.